 Peer reviewer for DFID grant applications Technical editor for ADB publications

-Nicholas Turner holds an M.A. in international relations (with distinction) from the University of Kent at Canterbury, as well as a B.Sc.
+Nicholas holds an M.A. in international relations (with distinction) from the University of Kent at Canterbury, as well as a B.Sc.
 (Hons) in business and computer science.
 Prior to joining UNU he worked for local government and several NGOs in Hampshire and Kent, for QinetiQ Ltd. on the Defence Review Programme for the UK Armed Forces, and in Japan as Chief of European Affairs at a centre supporting Japanese students studying abroad.